 The HART command response data field includes a status message in the first two bytes.
 The first byte (0) is the Comm Error/Response code.
 The second byte (1) is the Device status.
-Byte 0 indicates either a communication error (b7=1, remaining bits=error details) or a response code if no communication error exists (b7=0, remaining bits command response code integer value).
-Table 15 below summarizes the command status bytes.
-A status bit is cleared (0) for no error.
-A status bit is set (1) when an error (or condition) is detected.
+Byte 0 indicates either a communication error or a command-specific response code if no communication error exists.
+Note that within the first byte, bit b7 is either set or cleared to indicate that the byte indicates a comm error or a command-specific response code, respectively.
+Table 15 summarizes the command status bytes.
+Table 16 summarizes the command-specific response codes.